LuckyJimJD/Recipes/_breads/Celozrnny_Zitny_Chleb.md

 2. In a saucepan, cover cereal grains with water over them and cook for about 10 to 15 minutes.
 Drain in a colander.

-3. To 340 grams of the rye leaven, add water, flour, cooled cooked cereal grain, oat or rye flakes, seeds, malt and salt.
+3. To 340g of the rye leaven, add water, flour, cooled cooked cereal grain, oat or rye flakes, seeds, malt and salt.
 Mix the dough to combine the ingredients.
 Do not mix for an unnecessarily long time - it is enough if everything is nicely mixed.

 4. Wipe the bread pan with butter.
 Then gradually transfer all the dough from the bowl into it.
 Straighten the dough with a damp palm or spatula and compact it nicely.
 The dough should reach about 2 cm below the edge.
 Sprinkle with seeds, flakes or coarse semolina.
 Cover and leave to rise for 2 to 3 hours.